-Due to this combination of overly familiar and brand new surroundings, my memories of seeing movies in 1989 seem to span far more than a single year.
-It is hard to reconcile that the same year I saw Batman, Parenthood, Dead Poets Society, Field of Dreams, The Abyss, and License to Kill in the suburban multiplexes of my youth, was also the year that I saw New York Stories, Crimes and Misdemeanors, Sex Lies and Videotape, The Big Picture, Glory, Driving Miss Daisy, Sea of Love, Harlem Nights, and The War of the Roses in theaters that were totally fresh to me in New York.
-At the same time I have vivid memories of watching Say Anything, Great Balls of Fire, Skin Deep, and Indiana Jones and the Last Crusade over and over on video for what seems like my entire time in high school (though it couldn’t have been), and I’ll never forget seeing When Harry Met Sally, Drugstore Cowboy, Henry V, Mystery Train, The Little Mermaid, and The Cook, The Thief, His Wife and Her Lover durng weekend stints in Boston.
-Then there’s Do The Right Thing, which I saw eight times during its initial release--in my hometown, in Boston, and in several New York theaters.
-While I don’t consider 1989 the greatest year for movies, it was certainly a terrific and inspirational year to see a lot of films.
-It remains a milestone year for me, marked and distinguished by the films I saw.
+Due to this combination of both overly familiar and brand new surroundings, my memories of seeing movies in 1989 seem to span far more than a single calendar year.
+It’s hard to reconcile that the same stretch of time when I saw Batman, Parenthood, Dead Poets Society, Field of Dreams, Licence to Kill, and The Abyss in the suburban multiplexes of my youth, was the same period that I saw Sex Lies and Videotape, Crimes and Misdemeanors, The Big Picture, Driving Miss Daisy, Sea of Love, Harlem Nights, and The War of the Roses in theaters that were totally new to me in New York.
+I simultaneously have vivid memories of watching Say Anything, Great Balls of Fire, Skin Deep, and Indiana Jones and the Last Crusade over and over on VHS for what seems like the entire duration of my time in high school (though it couldn’t have been).
+And I’ll never forget seeing When Harry Met Sally, Drugstore Cowboy, Henry V, Mystery Train, The Little Mermaid, and The Cook, The Thief, His Wife and Her Lover during memorable weekend stints in Boston.
+Most significant was seeing Do The Right Thing, which I went to eight times during its initial release—in my hometown, in Boston, and in several New York theaters.
+For someone dreaming of one day making his own movies, having such a personal and powerful picture playing in theaters all around was electric.

 So while I can’t claim 1989 was one of the greatest years in cinema, it remains a milestone year for me, imprinted and distinguished by the movies I saw.